dylanhogg/awesome-python/README.md

 Please raise <a href="https://github.com/dylanhogg/awesome-python/issues">a new issue</a> to suggest a Python repo that you would like to see added.

-1,268 hand-picked awesome Python libraries and frameworks, updated 09 Dec 2023
+1,263 hand-picked awesome Python libraries and frameworks, updated 01 Jan 2024